tfkhdyt/clustrex/README.md

 - `callback`: A function that will be executed in each worker process.
 The function can be synchronous or return a Promise.
 - `options`: Optional configuration object with the following properties:
   - `enable`: Whether to enable clustering.
 When set to `false`, the callback will run in the main process.
 Defaults to `true`.
-  - `numberOfWorkers`: Number of worker processes to create.
+  - `numOfWorkers`: Number of worker processes to create.
 Cannot exceed the number of available CPU cores.
 Defaults to the number of CPU cores on the system.

 ## Error Handling